billynoodle/cursor-auto-rules-agile-workflow/.ai/prd.md

 - Comparative analysis against industry benchmarks with percentile rankings
 - Projected impact of implementing recommended actions
 - Timeline suggestions for addressing identified issues
+- Cross-domain impact projections showing how improvements in one area will affect others

+### Business Area Interconnectedness Model
+- Identification of key relationships between different business domains
+- Impact scoring (1-10) to quantify the strength of cross-domain relationships
+- Business impact statements describing how specific areas influence each other
+- Keyword analysis to identify common themes across different modules
+- Question-level interconnectedness scores to highlight highly influential areas
+- Cross-domain impact visualization through interactive charts and diagrams
+- Prioritization weighting that favors improvements with positive cascading effects
+- Identification of central business areas with the highest interconnectedness

 ### Data Visualization
 - Color-coded heat maps to highlight strengths and weaknesses